stri-con/data-curation/content/post/help.md

 {{% read %}}

-In the meantime, please take a look at this [GitHub Issue Guide](https://yihui.org/issue/) article by Yihui and check out some of the linked articles.
+In the meantime, please take a look at this [GitHub Issue Guide](https://yihui.org/issue/) article by Yihui and check out some of the pages linked in the article.
 I also set up submitting templates for *Bug reports* and *Feature requests* on the repo for the course website.
 You can find the [link here](https://github.com/stri-con/data-curation/issues/new/choose).
 Click on the **Get Started** buttons to see the template, which is written in Markdown.
 Feel free to copy and paste into a text editor to see the formatting :) In future lessons you will be submitting Issues and Feature requests to this repo.

 ## StackOverflow